Helmut-Ortmann/EnterpriseArchitect_hoTools/README.md

 ## Releases

+### Release 3.5

+Bulk change Stereotype/Tagged Value: EA checks profile of qualified Stereotypes.
+A message is added if no change of stereotype is done.

+### Release 3.4

+Handle error loading Searches, MDG gracefully.
+Store settings should work also in case of errors.

 ### Release 3.3

 - Service Move Copied Search elements of clipboard to selected package
 - Update nuget packages
 - AddInSimple 1.2 Example AddinSearch with SQL (Requirements with LIKE '*<Search Term>*')
+- Migration to VS2019
+- Nuget changed from Package to reference
+- Nuget packages updated and simplified installation with a NugetCollectorProject

 ### Release 3.2.13